 Office hours: Dr. McLoon will have a ‘coffee hour’ most weeks.
 The day, time and place for the coffee hour will vary from week to week.
 Details for the coffee hour will be announced in class and posted on the course website.

 Dr. McLoon will be happy to meet with students at other times.
 It is best to set up an appointment by email.

-Examinations: Three midterm exams worth 35 points each will be given during the course as listed on the course schedule.
-A final exam worth 70 points will be given during finals week at a day and time specified by the University.
+Examinations: Three midterm exams worth 40 points each will be given during the course as listed on the course schedule.
+A final exam worth 80 points will be given during finals week at a day and time specified by the University.
 All exams will be multiple choice.
 The final exam will be cumulative, with a greater emphasis on the lectures since the last midterm exam.
-Exams will cover the laboratory material as well as the lectures.
 A 5 point quiz will be given most weeks except exam weeks for a total of 50 points.

 Note that an additional hour past the usual class time is available on exam days for those who need extra time.

 Students are expected to complete the following during this course:

 1. Watch all lectures online prior to class.